Diffusivity dependence of the transition path ensemble

-\textit{Conclusion.} For a system with two competing transition pathways, we have studied how the dominant transition pathway depends on both the temperature and the total duration.
-To quantify the relative importance of the competing pathways, we have constructed semi-analytical approximators which are valid in the low-to-intermediate temperature.
-We have validated our approximators via comparison with a continuous-time MCMC method that is dimensionally robust and can efficiently sample systems with multiple reactive pathways, and which avoids the typical issue of slow ergodicity associated with such systems.
-Our results show that even in the low-to-intermediate temperature regime the global instanton, or most probable path, itself is not sufficient to determine the dominant transition pathway.
-Rather, it is vital that fluctuations around this path be incorporated.
-We believe that both this fundamental counter-intuitive insight, as well as our MCMC method, will be of value for going beyond the regime of asymptotically low diffusivity in both large deviations theory \citep{ventselSMALLRANDOMPERTURBATIONS1970,vanden-eijndenGeometricMinimumAction2008,eMinimumActionMethod2004} and the study of rare events \citep{grafkeSharpAsymptoticEstimates2021} as well as transition path ensembles \citep{bolhuisTransitionPathSampling,bolhuisTransitionPathSampling2002,dellagoEfficientTransitionPath1998a,dellagoTransitionPathSampling1998}.
+\textit{Conclusion. }For a system with two competing transition pathways, we have studied how the dominant transition pathway depends on both the temperature and the total duration.
+To quantify the relative importance of the competing pathways, we have constructed semi-analytical approximators which are valid in the low-to-intermediate temperature regime.
+We have validated our approximators via comparison with a continuous-time MCMC method that is dimensionally robust and efficiently samples systems with multiple reactive pathways.